svendev2024/documentation/content/applications/finance/accounting/customer_invoices/electronic_invoicing.rst

    - Peppol registration is **free** and available in Odoo Community
    - You can send **Customer Invoices** and **Credit Notes** and receive **Vendor Bills** and **Refunds** via Peppol.
-   - You can send in one of the following supported document formats: **BIS Billing 3.0, XRechnung CIUS, NLCIUS**.
+   - You can send and receive in one of the following supported document formats:
+     **BIS Billing 3.0, XRechnung CIUS, NLCIUS**.
    - | The following **countries** are eligible for **Peppol registration in Odoo**:
      | Andorra, Albania, Austria, Bosnia and Herzegovina, Belgium, Bulgaria, Switzerland, Cyprus,
        Czech Republic, Germany, Denmark, Estonia, Spain, Finland, France, United Kingdom, Greece,